KapakahiCoder/user-database/README.md

 # User Database

 An app where you can log in and add people to the database.
-Users added to the database will be automatically sent an email telling them what information was recorded.
+Users added to the database will automatically be sent an email telling them what information was recorded.

 ### Here's some picture of the app:

-Form for users to fill out people that need to be added to the database:
+<u>Form for users to fill out people that need to be added to the database:</u>
 ![newUserForm](./public/assets/newUser.png)

-List of all users:
+<u>List of all users:</u>
 ![userList](./public/assets/userList.png)

-Email that is sent out to all registered users:
+<u>Email that is sent out to all registered users:</u>
 ![sentEmail](./public/assets/email.png)

 ## Project setup